50BytesOfJohn/or-server-node-exercise/README.md

 I picked suggested LRU cache, but I added p-memoize to it, to handle promises better.
 This prevents additional DB calls while first one is in progress etc. I decided to go for DB cache rather than full requests, not sure about exact requirement in task, but the logic will be similar anyways, just place would be different (maybe a middleware to cache get requests globally).

+### Biome

+Biome is new formatter and linter, well, not so new anymore ;), but it gains a lot of popularity recently, because of all in one tool, good defaults and speed.
+Lot of companies adding default support for it, also recently Next.js or Turborepo or both suggest it as format/lint tool.
+Decided to go with it as well here.

 ### Github

 I added some basic github actions: https://github.com/50BytesOfJohn/or-server-node-exercise/actions